ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 >_Simplicity is prerequisite for reliability._ — [Edsger W. Dijkstra]( https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

-Enter the Single Responsibility Principle—the idea that every function should do one thing well, making your code easy to read, debug, and reuse.
+Enter the **Single Responsibility Principle**—the idea that every function should do one thing well, making your code easy to read, debug, and reuse.
 Each function becomes a self-contained artifact of precision, ready to cast when needed.
 But just having a single responsibility isn’t enough.
-To truly master simplicity, a function needs purity—the gold standard for writing code that’s both elegant and dependable.
+To truly master simplicity, a function needs **purity**—the gold standard for writing code that’s both elegant and dependable.

 ## The Potion of Purity ⚗️